Zoning Shoo-In November 7th, 2019

 Attend Public Hearing

-Attend the public hearing on Thursday, November 7th, 2019 at 9 AM.
-Arrive by 8:30 AM if you wish to register to speak.
-(Hopefully this will be changed to Thursday, November 7th, 2019; check back for updates).
+Attend the public hearing on Thursday, November 7th, 2019 at 2 PM.
+Arrive by 12:30 PM if you wish to register to speak.
 Hearing location is downtown in the Municipal Plaza building.

 Has the Case Already Been Decided?